 We adapt the economic model of \cite{BlockiD16} to capture the behavior of a rational attacker.
-We assume that there is a value $v_u$ for each password $pw_u$ that the attacker cracks.
-In this paper, we will assume that the attacker is untargeted and that the value $v_u=v$ for each user $u \in U$.
-Following Kerckhoffs's principle, we assume that the password distribution $\mathbb{P}$ is known to the attacker.
+We also make several assumptions: (1) there is a value $v_u$ for each password $pw_u$ that the attacker cracks; (2) the attacker is untargeted and that the value $v_u=v$ for each user $u \in U$; (3) by Kerckhoffs's principle, the password distribution $\mathcal{P}$ and the signaling matrix are known to the attacker.

 \paragraph{Value/Cost Estimates} One can derive a range of estimates for $v$ based on black market studies e.g., Symantec reported that passwords generally sell for \$4---\$30~\cite{passwordBlackMarket} and \cite{stockley_2016} reported that Yahoo! e-mail passwords sold for $\approx \$1$.
-Similarly, we assume that the attacker pays a cost $k$ each time s/he evaluates the hash function $H$ to check a password guess.
+Similarly, we assume that the attacker pays a cost $k$ each time he evaluates the hash function $H$ to check a password guess.
 We remark that one can estimate $k\approx \$1 \times 10^{-7}$ if we use a memory-hard function \footnote{The energy cost of transferring 1GB of memory between RAM and cache is approximately $0.3J$ on an \cite{TCC:RenDev17}, which translates to an energy cost of $\approx\$3\times 10^{-8}$ per evaluation.
 Similarly, if we assume that our MHF can be evaluated in 1 second~\cite{Argon2,C:BHKLXZ19} then evaluating the hash function $6.3 \times 10^7$ times will tie up a $1$GB RAM chip for $2$ years.
 If it costs $\$5$ to rent a $1$GB RAM chip for $2$ years (equivalently purchase the RAM chip which lasts for $2$ years for $\$5$) then the capital cost is $\approx\$8\times 10^{-8}$.
 Thus, our total cost would be around $\$10^{-7}$ per password guess.}.